October 31, 2019, by Leah Sharpe

 After thinking about how to negotiate, the next step is to think about when.
 Save yourself from a fright later on, and be prepared for a salary conversation at any stage of the recruitment process.
 If the interviewer broaches the subject, then at least you will be prepared and demonstrate that you have thought about this side of the advert.
 Equally, if the topic of salary doesn’t come up, then wait until a job offer has been made to start the negotiations.
 If you negotiate at the interview stage, then the recruiter has shown a keen interest in the skills that you have already demonstrated.
 If you are negotiating upon receiving an offer, then you are in a strong position: the employer has decided that they want you for the role.

 Have you been offered a job already?
-Visit our website to find out how to impress your colleagues from day one.
+Check out The Pay Index to find out about salaries for graduates.